 Filipinos are great people in general.
 Our passions in life are determined by our strong faith and love.
-Kaya hanggang we honor saying “opo” and “mahal kita [kita is not YOU – it means “You and I]”; and do respectful gestures such as “mano” and “pagpapaalam” [getting permission], Filipino spirit is not dying.
-However we also need to recognize the exaggerated, negative or our wrongly defined traits.
+Kaya hanggang we honor saying “opo” and “mahal kita [kita is not YOU – it means “You and I]”; and do respectful gestures such as “pagmamano” and “pagpapaalam” [getting permission], Filipino spirit is not dying.
+However we also should recognize the exaggerated negative traits.
 Here are the five common attitude problems that affect our money management:

 - Pa- Victim Mentality – What and who have victim mentality?
-It’s the attitude of being “paawa” [pity] so you will help them even though they can do something to make their lives better.
-They most likely blame others and make excuses because they believe that they’re the most unfortunate hampaslupang person in the world.
+Victim Mentality is the tendency to be “paawa” [pity] of people so you will help them even though they can do something naman to make their lives better.
+They most likely blame others or make excuses because they believe that they’re the most unfortunate hampaslupang person in the world.
 Tipong:

 - Ganyan ka kasi ganito lang s’ya